Culture of Kievan Rus'

 The culture of Kievan Rus' spans the cultural developments in Kievan Rus' from the 9th to 13th century of the Middle Ages.
 The Kievan monarchy came under the sphere of influence of the Byzantine Empire, one of the most advanced cultures of the time, and adopted Christianity during the Christianization of Kievan Rus'.
-After the gradual fragmentation of the dynasty into many Rus' principalities in the 13th century, Kievan Rus' culture faded with the Mongol invasion of Kievan Rus' in the 13th century, and Batu Khan's establishment of the Golden Horde as the regional hegemon of Eastern Europe.
+After the gradual fragmentation of the dynasty into many Rus' principalities in the 13th century, Kievan Rus' culture faded with the Mongol invasion in the 13th century, and Batu Khan's establishment of the Golden Horde as the regional hegemon of Eastern Europe.

 Architecture

-Architecture of Kievan Rus' was exemplified by Byzantine masters building their first cathedrals in the realm, and decorating their interiors with mosaics and murals.
+Architecture was exemplified by Byzantine masters building their first cathedrals in the realm, and decorating their interiors with mosaics and murals.
 Samples of pictorial art, such as icons and miniatures of illuminated manuscripts, came to Kiev and other cities from Constantinople.
-The most important cathedral of Kievan Rus’ became Saint Sophia Cathedral in Kiev, named after the principal cathedral of the Byzantine capital, the Hagia Sophia.
+The most important cathedral of Kievan Rus' became Saint Sophia Cathedral in Kiev, named after the principal cathedral of the Byzantine capital, the Hagia Sophia.

 Religion

 The study of the pagan culture of the Early East Slavs is based on excavations.
 One of the finds was the Zbruch Idol, a stone figure of a deity with four faces.
-Dobrynya i zmiy (Dobrynya and the Dragon) was one of the monuments of the epic literature of Rus’.
+Dobrynya and the Dragon was one of the monuments of epic literature of Rus’.

-This new cultural era dates back to the Christianization of Kievan Rus' in 989, when the principalities of Kievan Rus’ came under the sphere of influence of the Byzantine Empire, one of the most advanced cultures of the time.
-Vladimir the Great's political choice determined the subsequent development of the Rus' culture.
+This new cultural era dates back to the Christianization of Kievan Rus’ in 989, when the principalities of Kievan Rus' came under the sphere of influence of the Byzantine Empire, one of the most advanced cultures of the time.
+Vladimir the Great's political choice determined the subsequent development of the Rus’ culture.